Vishweshwar-6/Virtual-Detection-of-Freeway-Crashes/README.md

   ## Evaluation:
   - Assessed the model with a separate set of crash images to ensure robust detection capability.
   - Observed some false positives, indicating areas for improvement in real-time deployment.

+## Contents:
+  -data/: Contains sample datasets used for training and evaluation (note: data used here is synthetic due to privacy concerns).
+  -crash detection.ipynb/: Jupyter notebooks for data preprocessing, image generation, and CNN training.
+  -evaluation/: Scripts and results for model evaluation on real-time crash data.
+  -docs/: Documentation of the methodology, model architecture, and findings from the study.
+  -README.md: Overview of the project, setup instructions, and usage guidelines.

 Requirements:
 Python 3.x